vkotek/pyp-w2-gw-linked-list/README.md

 3
 ```

 You must also implement support to concatenate other linked lists to the current one.
-As in Python `list`, there must be two possible ways of doing that, one mutating the original list:
+As in Python's `list`, there must be two possible ways of doing that, one mutating the original list:

 ```python
 >>> l = LinkedList([1, 2, 3])